radish-es/casebook-property/content/lessons/week12.md

 draft: false

 type: lesson
-description: Constructive takings and an introduction to the modern style.
+description: We pick up the topic of constructive takings from last term by looking at this rapidly changing area of contemporary doctrine, and also introduce the topic of acquired rights.
 weight: 12
 image: /imgs/flood.jpg
 imgcaption: Museum Victoria on Unsplash